cdk8s-team/cdk8s/website/content/getting-started/python.md

 ---
-title: Getting Started with CDK for Kubernetes (Python)
+title: Getting Started with Python
 ---

 Let's walk through a simple "Hello, World!" example in Python.